NVlabs/PoseCNN-PyTorch/README.md

 1. Download background images: our own images [here](https://drive.google.com/file/d/1Q5VTKHEEejT2lAKwefG00eWcrnNnpieC/view?usp=sharing) (7G), COCO 2014 images [here](https://cocodataset.org/#download), or use your own background images.

 2. Download pretrained VGG16 weights: [here](https://drive.google.com/file/d/1tTd64s1zNnjONlXvTFDZAf4E68Pupc_S/view?usp=sharing) (528M).
 Put the weight file to $ROOT/data/checkpoints.
+If our pre-trained models are already downloaded, the VGG16 checkpoint should be in $ROOT/data/checkpoints already.

 3. Training and testing for 20 YCB objects with synthetic data.
 Modify the configuration file for training on a subset of these objects.
     ```Shell